learnk8s/learnk8s.io/_blog/why-kube/index.md

 ## Borrowing containers from the shipping industry

-Information technology is not the only industy with the exact same problem.
+Information technology is not the only industry with the same problem.

 Shipping goods in cargos around the globe is hard when you need to store items individually.

 Imagine having thousands of boxes of all shape and sizes to store in the hold.

-You should pay extra attention on how you pack the items, because you don't want to miss one when it's time to unload.
+You should pay extra attention to how you pack the items because you don't want to miss one when it's time to unload.

 The cargo industry came up with a solution: containers.

-The cargo company doesn't carry goods, it ships containers.
+The cargo company doesn't carry goods; it ships containers.

 _Do you want to ship all your goods safely?_